ileandre0/A-Heros-Guide/README.md

 ## Project Description

-My project is an bachelor/bachelorette application for heroes and vilians.
+My project is an bachelor/bachelorette application for Marvel heroes and vilians.
 When users first enter the application they will be welcomed and prompted to choose whether they're looking for a male, female or other.
 Then a list will generate of all the heros and villians who are under that category.
 At the top of the screen there will be a filter that further targets the kind of person the user is looking for: race (human/other), alignment, intellegence and power.

 ## API and Data Sample